 For many years, mountains of market research have been performed to identify various colors and color combinations along with the likely effect they have on shopping habits.
 Big retailers spend millions on testing color’s effect on consumers because they know it has a huge effect on how their products are perceived.
 A look at some of the top retailers online might show some strikingly similar uses of color.

 Keep in mind that although it would be a good bet the top competitors have a firm line on what works and what doesn’t when it comes to color, it should be noted that simply duplicating those with the thought it has to work is not the best idea.
 The effects of color differ among different cultures.
 As a result, the attitudes and preferences of your specific target audience should be taken into careful consideration while planning the design of any promotional materials.

 Now let me ask you a few simple questions.
 When you designed your website, what colors did you use?
 Did you choose your colors because you liked them, because your designer said to use them, or for some other reason?
 Did you consider your target market and product before you considered a color combination?

-The colors you chose influence visitors arriving to your site this very moment –whether it influences them positively or negatively depends on the color selection you ended up with (and even that should be continually tested.)
+The colors you chose influence visitors arriving at your site this very moment–whether it influences them positively or negatively depends on the color selection you ended up with.

 With this in mind, it should be no surprise that red is most often used in conjunction with sales and promotions.
 Why?
 First and foremost, red draws attention.
 Secondarily, a good promotion typically creates a feeling of urgency (adding a time limit to the promotion really drives this point home) and need or desire (red is often associated with passion or excitement.)
 Thus the red helps drive home the need for ‘immediate action’ (impulse) in the mind of the consumer—in turn, increasing response.